RobinSev/OneWorldProject/README.md

 ## Context
 This project was realised during the second year of my computer science licence degree.
 We worked in duo.

 **Objective :** the aim was to create a website in the theme of "making the world a better place".
-We decided to build a forum where people could share projects they were involved into to our users, gathering a community and planning event.
+We decided to build a forum where people could share projects they were involved into to our users, gather a community and plan events.

 **My participation :** I was mainly involved in the model and controller, even though I implemented some views.

 ## Evaluation criteria